aalzeitoun/Kallisto-dnze/README.md

 # Development..

-This is a modified __kallisto__ copy that print out the matching k-mers..
+This is a modified __kallisto__ copy that prints out matching k-mers..